fcard/multimethods.rs/README.md

 }
 ```

-Methods that Return references requires the call to be expressed as `(FUNC.rr)(args...)`.
+Methods that return references requires the call to be expressed as `(FUNC.rr)(args...)`.
 Hopefully this won't be necessary in the future. (or I will find a nicer syntax, at least)

 ```rust
 multifunction! {